MCP for AI Clients

 Why turn an API into an MCP tool

 MCP does not replace the API.
-It brings TwtAPI into AI-native workflows so research and analysis tasks can happen directly inside the client you already use.
+It brings TwtAPI into the AI tools you already use so research and analysis can happen there directly.

 Less glue code

-Many tasks that used to require reading docs, assembling endpoints, and parsing payloads can now happen directly through your AI client.
+Many tasks that used to require reading docs, assembling endpoints, and parsing payloads can now happen directly in the client.

 Context stays in the conversation

-Your AI can keep comparing accounts, refining searches, and extending analysis without forcing you back into separate scripts or tabs.
+You can keep comparing accounts, refining searches, and extending analysis without dropping back into separate scripts or tabs.

 Better fit for analysis work